process-analytics/bpmn-visualization-js/README.md

 ## ♻️ Usage
 For now, we don't put the released library on npm.
-So you need to clone the repository in local, get the last tag, and build it.
+So you need to clone the repository in local, get the last tag, and build it. \
+:warning: WE ARE CURRENTLY WORKING ON THE PACKAGING :warning:

 * Load necessary scripts
 ```javascript